mikavilpas/squanmate/readme.md

   blind tracing CSP method.

 ## Related Square-1 learning resources
-- I am in the process of collecting cubeshape parity algorithms for the Cale Schoon method.
-If you use that method, take a look at (work in progress) [my algorithms at Google Sheets][my-algs]
+- I have collected all cubeshape parity algorithms for the Cale Schoon method.
+If you use that method, take a look at [my algorithms at Google Sheets][my-algs]
 - I use a simple but effective method for solving the Square-1.
 If you want to take a look, here are [my Lin method algs][my-lin-algs]